Homographies

 Technique:

-24 motorized light tubes, 48 fluorescent tubes, computerized surveillance tracking systems, custom software
+24 motorized light tubes, 48 fluorescent tubes, computerized surveillance tracking systems, and custom software

 Dimensions:

-each light tube measures 1.83 m long, the artwork can cover an area of between 240 and 420 square metres
+Each light tube is 1.83 m long, the artwork can cover an area of between 240 and 420 sq m

 Edition: